Artificial Intelligence and Machine Learning: What do we know so far?

 Apart from its integration in our daily lives, ML has a great role to play in the enterprises as well.

-- In the case of regulated industries like healthcare and financial services, ML helps strengthen security and compliance by analyzing activity records to identify suspicious behavior, uncover fraud and improve risk management.
+- In the case of regulated industries like healthcare and financial services, ML helps strengthen security.
+Compliance by analysing activity records to identify suspicious behaviour, uncover fraud and improve risk management.

 - Generally, ML and other AI techniques can provide an organization with greater real-time transparency so the company can make better decisions.